-Research, development and other related costs ("R&D expense") are comprised primarily of employee-related costs, stockbased compensation expense, engineering consulting expenses associated with new product and technology development, product commercialization, quality assurance and testing costs, as well as costs related to patent applications and examinations, reverse engineering, materials, supplies, and an allocation of facilities costs.
+Research, development and other related costs ("R&D expense") are comprised primarily of employee-related costs, stock-based compensation expense, engineering consulting expenses associated with new product and technology development, product commercialization, quality assurance and testing costs, as well as costs related to patent applications and examinations, materials, supplies, and an allocation of facilities costs.
 All research, development and other related costs are expensed as incurred.

-R&D expense for the year ended December 31, 2022 was \$216.4 million as compared to \$194.9 million for the year ended December 31, 2021, an increase of \$21.5 million.
-The increase was primarily due to increased number of employees, primarily due to the MobiTV Acquisition in May 2021 and the Vewd Acquisition in July 2022, as well as increased bonus expense driven by higher bonus percentage attainment related to separation.
+R&D expense for the year ended December 31, 2023 was \$222.8 million as compared to \$216.4 million for the year ended December 31, 2022, an increase of \$6.4 million, or 3%.
+The increase was primarily due to employees hired in connection with the Vewd Acquisition in July 2022, an increase in R&D spend on AutoSense programs, and higher stock-based compensation expense, partially offset by a decrease in severance and retention expense in 2023.